cheeku1001/Benchmarking-Public-Transit/README.md

    Accessibility
    Mode share of all PT
 Then finalluy recommended the PT which can be firther added to these cities for better Urban Public Transit Planning

+** In these data many data were not available for cities so they have been synthetically made(by extrapolation and analysis) using many research papers and other data**